SIP Mediaserver Service - SIP Mediaserver Examples

 {command body,hangup:true}

-request may contain information from a previous command execution, for example collected DTMF digits.
+The body of the /getIvrCommand request may contain information from a previous command execution, for example collected DTMF digits.

-response contain the command to be executed, for example to play out a phrase.
-Once a command have been executed a new /getIvrCommand
+The body of the /getIvrCommand response contain the command to be executed, for example to play out a phrase.
+Once a command have been executed a new /getIvrCommand request is sent until the response contain a hangup:true property.
+This will hang up the IVR participant from the connection and trigger a /callEvent callback to get information what to do with the party previously connected with the IVR participant.

 /getIvrCommand response object

-callback requests and responses can be found in the Mediaservice API documentation.
+Details of /getIvrCommand callback requests and responses can be found in the Mediaservice API documentation.

 The response to the callback object contain a command that provides instructions to the IVR participant.
 It is a JSON object of the format: